6 Stages Of A Relationship That All Couples Should Understand

 Illustration: StyleCraze Design Team

 It is a well-known fact that relationships can be complicated businesses.
 The rollercoaster of emotions, feelings of love, possessiveness, and sometimes even hurt can leave you feeling exasperated and confused.
-In such cases, it helps to have a basic knowledge about various stages of relationships that all couples go through to know what to expect.
+In such cases, it helps to have a basic knowledge about the various stages of a relationship that all couples go through to know what to expect.
 For instance, your relationship may begin with the euphoric stage, where both of you are smitten, and it is almost fairytale-like.
 After that, however, your relationship will inevitably go through stages of crisis and disillusionment to finally mature into wholehearted love.

 Frequently Asked Questions